Bellevue Medtech & Services (CH)

 All performance data in CHF / AA shares.

-Based on the stronger-than-expected Q3 results of medtech companies and our discussions with numerous management teams in October and November, we expect robust growth in surgical procedure volumes in Q4 2025.
-The resulting operating leverage, the weak US dollar, and the lower-than-expected tariff levels should further support earnings per share growth.
+Based on Q1 reports from medtech companies and our discussions with numerous management teams in recent weeks, we expect robust growth in procedure volumes in 2026.
+Operating leverage from solid procedure volumes, a weaker US dollar, and the annualization of newly introduced tariffs should support stable earnings growth.

 Dokumente